-In recognition of the 150th anniversary of the creation of Yellowstone National Park, Yellowstone: For the Benefit and Enjoyment of the People considers the natural evolution of the Yellowstone Ecosystem as a place and culturally as an idea.
+In recognition of the 150th anniversary of the creation of Yellowstone National Park, Yellowstone: For the Benefit and Enjoyment of the People considered the natural evolution of the Yellowstone Ecosystem as a place and culturally as an idea.
 The unique landscape, shaped by the geological processes of the last 150 million years, serving as a land of convergence for more than 15,000 years.

 Archeological sites and oral traditions document that indigenous people resided within the region for thousands of years before the establishment of Yellowstone National Park.
 People from the nations of the Shoshone, Sheepeaters, Crow, Nez Perce, Bannock, and many others, harvested bison, bighorn sheep, and other resources in Yellowstone for generations.
 Today, at least 27 tribes continue to steward the sacred sites, places, and landscapes of this incredible region.